illinoistech-itm/jhajek/itmd-521/notes/chapter-09/chapter-09.md

 ## Conclusion

+- We walked through the six core data-sources.
-- We walked through...
+- We walked through the various read and write options for these six datatypes
+- We covered reading and writing data in parallel
+- We explained partitioning and bucketing in relation to writing data

 ## Questions

 - Any questions?
-- Read Chapter 15 & 16 and do any exercises in the book.
+- For next time, read Chapter 15 & 16 and do any exercises in the book.